akeneo/portal-helpcenter/content/md/cloud/2-access-flexibility-server.md

 # Give access to the Flexibility cloud server

-This document explains the **steps** in order to connect to your cloud Flexibility server.
+This document explains the **steps** needed to connect to your cloud Flexibility server.

 To connect you need to have your **ssh key** allowed.
-The connection is restricted from allowed **IP range**.
+The connection has also an **IP-range** restriction.
+Thus you need to allow both SSH key and IP addresses to access your Cloud environments.

-The Project manager from the customer and system integrator can both add and remove access to a cloud instance for the contacts of their company.
+Only the Project manager from the customer and the system integrator can both add or remove SSH accesses or whitelist IP Addresses for a cloud instance for the contacts of their company.

 ## Add your ssh key to access to your Flexibility instance

-Each user wanting to get the bootstrap archive has to share their SSH public key with Akeneo first.
+Each user that needs to get the bootstrap archive has to share his/her SSH public key with Akeneo first.
 See how to provide access and manage users and keys [here](get-akeneo-pim-enterprise-archive.html).

 Once the contacts are created and their keys imported, the project manager can add them to the project.